Creating a Full-Size Page

 Normally, you could start by copying an existing page template and editing it as you need.
 In this case, we have a pretty easy template to create, so let’s just use a cut and paste example.
 For page templates, it does help if you at least understand some CSS and HTML.
 A little php doesn’t hurt.
 That’s how the pages are designed with a combination of the three.

-RELATED: How to Change the WordPress Login URL
+RELATED: How to Find the WordPress Login URL

 You’ll need to FTP or use the file editor in your hosting software.
 Be careful editing or changing these files or you could break something.
 It’s best if you back-up your site first just in case.
 Navigate to your theme’s directory (this is where a child theme is a good idea.)
 From your main WordPress directory, that will be in the wp-content directory, then to themes, and then to the directory with the name of your theme.